yinghui1/ngs_wgs_coverage_analysis/README.md

 * I used Picard to remove the duplicates and generated BAM and BW files.
 * The sequencing data is pair-ended, the segments of the middle of R1 & R2 reads should be considered as covered regions.
 Then I generated segment files in bed format by merging R1 and R2 regions.
 Single mapped and distance of pairs longer than 10K are trimmed.
 I noticed most of the regions have strand of +(R1, left) and -(R2, right), shouldn't 50% +(R1, left) with -(R2, right) and 50% +(R2, left) with -(R1, right)?
 * The segment files are converted into bed, BB, and BW formats.
+* Data are processed on AWS EC2, and the results are visible at UCSC genome browser: **[https://genome.ucsc.edu/s/Susan123/fulgent](https://genome.ucsc.edu/s/Susan123/fulgent)**

 ## Data analysis: